Aranna-0572/Aranna-0572/README.md

 # Hi there, I'm Aranna! 👋

-- digging into blockchain & AI & decentralized governance
-- building a blockchain project for dApps
+- 🚀 Exploring the intersection of **blockchain, AI**, and **decentralized governance**
+- 🛠️ Building meaningful **dApps** to support the public good and open-source communities
+- 🧠 Working on ethical frameworks like **Proof of Love** to guide future technologies

-I don’t write code but I utilize AI tools to build something interesting.
+> *“I don’t write code, but I build ideas — with AI as my tool, and philosophy as my compass.”*

 ## 🚀 Projects